-What Happens When You Default on a Loan (And How to Avoid It)
+What Happens When You Default on a Loan?

 The lender’s recourse also depends on whether your business loan is secured or unsecured.

-Finally, if you backed your loan with a personal guarantee, the lender can sue you personally for the amount you owe.
+Finally, if you backed your loan by signing a personal guarantee, the lender can sue you personally for the amount you owe.
 If a court rules against you, you may have to liquidate personal assets to repay the loan.

-Put simply, don’t bite off more than you can chew.
-Make sure you understand your business’s financials and your ability to make the required payments on time.
-If the monthly payments seem like a stretch, consider borrowing a lesser amount until your cash flow becomes more predictable.
+Put simply, don’t bite off more than you can chew when it comes to taking out and repaying business financing.
+Make sure you understand your business’s financial situation and your ability to make the required payments on time.
+If the monthly payments seem like a stretch, consider borrowing a smaller amount until your cash flow becomes more predictable.

 If you have a business loan and find yourself unable to make a payment on time, it’s usually a good idea to let the lender know as soon as possible.
 If you’re able to convey that you’re experiencing a temporary cash flow shortage rather than permanently defaulting on the loan, the lender may be more willing to work with you.
 It’s typically in both parties’ best interests to avoid collections — or worse, court.